-Waterwight is a YA fantasy adventure suitable for ages 8-108.
-The first book in the series was released on Leap Day 2016 (Feb 29th) and earned the 2016 Silver EVVY Award for Fiction/Fantasy!
-Waterwight: FLUX (book II in the series) will be published in 2017!
+Waterwight Trilogy is a YA fantasy adventure suitable for ages 8-108.
+The first book in the series was released on Leap Day 2016 (Feb 29th) and earned the 2016 CIPA EVVY Silver Award for Fiction/Fantasy!
+Waterwight Flux (Book II) and Waterwight Breathe (Book III) have also earned CIPA EVVY Merit Awards!

 Haikus Can Amuse!
 (2016) is a fun journal-style book with 366 haiku “starters” (I provide the first line or topic, you finish the poem and write about your inspiration).

 Hai CLASS ku is designed for home-school and classroom use–It’s a great tool for educators!